cschellberg/generic-processor/README.md

 the calling client.
 When a node has multiple child nodes, it will decide via business logic what is the next node to be executed.
 It can only execute one node out of all the child nodes.
 If a given processing node is dependent on the results of previous nodes it will wait until the previous nodes have completed before it begins processing.
 Configuration is done via yaml files.
 Each yaml represents one client type with a unique input and output.
 When the app receives the request, the app will determine which input/output tree to use and app will traverse the decision trees until it reaches the output.
+The application uses Spring WebClient which is completely reactive and is based on the publish/subscribe model.
+This means that a processing node won't block while waiting for a response from a backend microservice.

+# Test Use Case

+The configuration of usda.yaml is a simple one.
+It is basically decision tree that consists of either an authorization or a purchase.
+A vehicle comes into a shop for repair and the job to work on the vehicle is the authorization(you still don't know what is to be done or how much it will cost).
+The authorization will be the limit that can be applied.
+After the car is repaired and the actual amount is known, this will be the purchase and will further the financial request to the bank.
+The use case is relatively simple but in real life many more processing nodes would be involved(i.e. looking up an account number via a driver ID)

 ![Diagram](images/GenericProcessor.jpg)